Missouri Teen Says She Was Publicly Body-Shamed By Her Teacher For Having Big Breasts, Violating Dress Code

 A Missouri teenager says she was called out in front of her class for being “too busty” and that her allegedly-too-tight clothing violated the school’s dress code.
 Now the story of the girl’s plight has gone viral, calling into question the enforcement of school dress codes and their disproportionate effect on girls.

 As CBS News reports, 17-year-old Kelsey Anderson was in class at Joplin High School on Friday, September 8, when her teacher called her out in front of her class for purportedly violating the school’s dress code.
-Kelsey, dressed at the time in a burgundy long-sleeved, laced, V-neck shirt and jeans with ripped knees, claims she was told she was too “busty” for the outfit she was wearing, and that “plus-sized women” need to shop at stores that sell larger clothes.
+Kelsey, dressed at the time in a burgundy, long-sleeved, laced, V-neck shirt and jeans with ripped knees, claims she was told she was too “busty” for the outfit she was wearing and that “plus-sized women” need to shop at stores that sell larger clothes.

 She was then sent to the principal’s office.